Sample plan

 Xinyi

 The 508-meter tower that was briefly the world's tallest.
-The 89th-floor indoor observatory shows you the tuned mass damper — a 660-ton pendulum that keeps the building steady in typhoons.
+The 89th-floor indoor observatory shows you the tuned mass damper — a 660-ton pendulum that keeps the building steady in typhoons, you can climb up to see it.
 The 91st floor outdoor deck is the real view.
 Time it for ~17:00 to catch day + sunset in one ticket.
+The 'Damper Baby' is the 91st floor's mascot — Taipei's Hello Kitty equivalent, the plush toy ($7) is a great gift.

 Tip: Buy online 1 day ahead to skip the ticket queue; sunset slots often sell out.